haleykell/haleykell/README.md

 Last summer I had an internship at IBM doing backend development for IBM Cloud and this summer I interned at NBCUniversal working on data analytics and product development under Filmed Entertainment.
 I also have had a research position studying outlier detection in data streams, where I gained experience with parallel programming and performance optimization.

-My programming language experience includes Java, C++, C, CUDA, JavaScript, and PHP.
+My programming language experience includes Java, C++, C, CUDA, JavaScript, Swift, and PHP.
 Outside of programming, I have experience with Git, Agile Methodologies, SQL, Maven, and JSON.

 For my job search, I am interested in software engineering, operating systems, distributed systems, embedded systems, and parallel programming.